 THE MUSEUM of the Creative Process

-THIS HOME-PAGE IMAGE PRESENTS THE SCULPTURE OF THE ABRAHAMIC FAMILY.
-IT IS A STATION IN THE SCULPTURAL TRAIL IN THE HISTORY OF LOVE
+THIS IMAGE PRESENTS THE SCULPTURE OF THE ABRAHAMIC FAMILY, A STATION IN THE SCULPTURAL TRAIL IN THE HISTORY OF LOVE AT THE MUSEUM IN MANCHESTER, VERMONT.

 This installation is interpreted as representing the Abrahamic family.
 It is examined not as art but as a story that has inspired three major religions.
 Beware of its moral message.
 It was a lighthouse celebrating the father son covenant.
 Now it is the sirens that magnetize sailors to the rocks portraying the inequity between men and women.
-The exhibits highlights a new way of looking at art as stories with measurable scientific dimensions.
+The museum exhibits highlight a new way of looking at art interpreting stories as having measurable scientific dimensions.

 Stories have defined the divine.
 They have given it the power of the role models of happiness.
 Our perspective is that stories are only particular and alternative ways of resolving conflict and that religions have evolved stories as paradigms of happiness.
 Now we must recognize that stories have dimensions and that happiness is not in any one role model advanced by a best seller.
 The secrets to happiness are in the science of conflict resolution, the Moral Science, in the scientific interpretation of metaphors.
 Accordingly we see in the Abrahamic family the inequity of the genders.
 It presents three huge patriarchs, four diminutive matriarchs and two symbolic Horus birds as the nameless concubines with beaks to peck on the wives.
 In our times this model of resolving conflicts is dated; it is unjust as it corresponds to the widespread oppression of women in all Abrahamic religions.